 Step One: Earn a Bachelor’s Degree

-It also qualifies individuals to assume entry-level positions in emergency management to gain important experience needed for leadership roles down the line.
+It also qualifies individuals to assume entry-level positions in emergency management to gain the important experience needed for leadership roles down the line.

 Step Two: Earn a Master’s Degree

 Many employers prefer disaster operations specialist candidates with a master’s degree in emergency management.
-The degree offers an in-depth study of strategic planning in disaster response and recovery, critical communications, vulnerability and risk assessment, along with other key emergency management and concepts.
+The degree offers an in-depth study of strategic planning in disaster response and recovery, critical communications, and vulnerability and risk assessment, along with other key emergency management and concepts.

 Step Three: Gain Work Experience

 Disaster operations specialist positions require experience in the field.
 Those interested in the career can benefit from work with a humanitarian focus or in disaster response.
 This work, along with experience in emergency relief programs or post-emergency recovery, helps develop critical skills in areas such as needs assessment, communication, and problem-solving.